Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension

 Let $\H$ be a hypergraph and $S$ a subset of vertices of $\H$.
 The hypergraph \emph{induced} by $S$ is the hypergraph

-The \emph{trace} of $\H$ on $S$ is the hypergraph
+The \emph{trace} of $S$ on $\H$ is the hypergraph

-Note that, while several edges in $\H$ may have the same intersection with $S$, that intersection is only counted once in $\H_{|S}$, {\it i.e.}, the trace defines a set and not a multiset.
-See Figure~\ref{fig:hypergraph} for an example of these two notions of subhypergraph.
+Several edges in $\H$ may have the same intersection with $S$, but this is only counted once in $\H_{|S}$, i.e., the trace is a set and not a multiset.
+An example of these notions of subhypergraph is in Figure~\ref{fig:hypergraph}.
 The two following definitions generalize graph degeneracy (with the strong degeneracy being at most one more than the graph degeneracy), and differ on whether we consider the subhypergraph to be the hypergraph induced by the first $i$ vertices or its trace on these vertices.

 \begin{definition}[Weak degeneracy, \cite{eiter2003new}] The weak degeneracy of $\H$ is the smallest integer $d$ such that there exists an ordering $v_1,\dots, v_n$ of its vertices satisfying for every $1\leq i \leq n$: \end{definition}